What Is Search Engine Optimization?

 The Next Step

-If you want to learn even more about Google SEO in 2019, I recommend checking out The SEO Marketing Hub.
+If you want to learn even more about Google SEO, I recommend checking out The SEO Marketing Hub.

 It’s a free library of SEO resources that covers pretty much everything you need to know about search engine optimization, including technical SEO, building backlinks, key Google ranking factors, advanced SEO tips, XML sitemaps, advice for avoiding duplicate content and more.